-Water is so important for our bodies, especially if we’re trying to maintain an active lifestyle.
-I’m sure we’ve all felt the effects of having too little water in our systems.
-Sometimes we can feel parched, have headaches, constipation, dry skin, feel dizzy, fatigued, or even bloated.
+I mean, I’m sure we’ve all felt the effects of having too little water in our systems: headaches, constipation, dry skin, fatigue, or even bloat.
 But for whatever reason, getting ourselves to drink more water is a huge chore.

 How much water should I drink?